openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-I'd love to see a Troll Muting function.Â  Not just for e-mail but for IRC and also real life :-)
+I'd love to see a Troll Muting function.
+Not just for e-mail but for IRC and also real life :-)